uias/Tabman/README.md

 .automaticallyAdjustsChildScrollViewInsets = true
 ```

-*The values used for insetting the child content are also available for manual use at `bar.requiredInsets`.
-Additionally, `additionalSafeAreaInsets` are also configured to allow for content to be pinned to the safe areas when running iOS 11.*
+*The values used for insetting the child content are also available for manual use at `bar.requiredInsets`, and via `.parentTabmanBarInsets` from child view controllers.
+Additionally, `additionalSafeAreaInsets` are also configured to allow for content to be pinned to the safe areas under iOS 11.*

 Automatic insetting support is available for any `UIScrollView` derived class such as `UITableView` and also view controllers such as `UITableViewController` and `UICollectionViewController`.